simple-raft-rs/raft-rs/README.md

   snapshots are currently not implemented.
 - Usability.
 A primary goal of the API to be simple and not error-prone.

+Important caveats:

+- Unicast message delivery is assumed to be non-lossy in order for replication to make progress.
+In other words, once a non-broadcast message is returned from an API, it must be retained and retransmitted until it is acknowledged as delivered by its destination.
+Messages may be safely delivered out-of-order or more than once, however.
+To prevent unbounded queueing, the API is designed to only ever return a bounded amount of unacknowledged unicast message data.

 This crate is `no_std`, but depends on the `alloc` crate.

 [API Documentation](https://simple-raft-rs.github.io/raft-rs/raft)